Liberty Braves Group's Earnings: A Preview - Benzinga

-Liberty Braves Group BATRK is set to give its latest quarterly earnings report on Friday, 2022-05-06.
+Liberty Braves Group BATRA is set to give its latest quarterly earnings report on Friday, 2022-05-06.
 Here's what investors need to know before the announcement.

 Analysts estimate that Liberty Braves Group will report an earnings per share (EPS) of $-0.34.